wasdafor/Mace/Syntax Documentation/Abstract Syntax Tree/mace.ast.md

-The mace.json file will contain one large language categories map, that have nested language components with internal syntax components, this structure will represent the Abscract syntax tree of the Mace programming language.
+The mace.ast.json file will contain one large language categories map, that has nested language components with internal syntax components, this structure will represent the Abscract syntax tree of the Mace programming language.

 # Language category
-A language category is is a map of key value pairs, where the key will be the id(name) of the category, and the value is either another language catagory map or a syntax component array.<br>
+A language category is a map of key value pairs, where the key will be the id(name) of the category, and the value is either another language catagory map or a syntax component array.<br>
 This id can contain letters, underscores and dashes, and can only be 64 characters long.
 <br><br>
-The root of the mace.json file will start as a language category map.
+The root of the mace.ast.json file will start as a language category map.

 <br>**Example of a language category map:**
 ```json